Health

 Withdrawal Symptoms: The Main Focus

-When stopping the use of Ozempic, it's important to be aware that over the course of the weeks following its discontinuation, a person’s hunger, cravings, and appetite will slowly return to those that they experience prior to starting Ozempic.
+When stopping the use of Ozempic, or any anti-obesity medication, it’s important to be aware that over the course of the weeks following its discontinuation, a person’s hunger, cravings, and appetite will slowly return to those that they experience prior to starting the medication.
 In turn, over time, this will lead many people to regain their lost weight over time.
+As these drugs tend to amplify the body’s own fullness queues – queues which themselves are influenced by a person’s pattern of eating – working with a registered dietitian may help to decrease post Ozempic cessation hunger, cravings, and change in fullness.
+Your registered dietitian is likely to work with you to help determine what frequency of meals and snacks helps you most with fullness as well as explore your distribution of proteins, fats, and carbohydrates to help with same.

 Prevention and Transitioning Off Ozempic Safely